 * States that have adopted the Uniform Real Property Transfer on Death Act

-As of 2017, Connecticut, Iowa, Kentucky, Maine, and Utah are all considering the adoption of URPTODA.
+As of 2018, Connecticut, Iowa, Kentucky, and Maine, are all considering the adoption of URPTODA.
 Regardless of whether these states enact URPTODA, there is a definite trend toward recognition of transfer-on-death deeds.